 Kipling is like a simple pancake which locally made from Camiguin Island.
 It is very affordable and you can buy it anywhere around the island.

-Your Camiguin trip would not be complete if you didn’t get to try one of their delicacies.
-Another thing, if you go to the Lanzones Festival, this is the best time to buy lanzones fruit.
+Your trip would not be complete if you didn’t get to try one of their delicacies.
+Another thing, if you go to the annual Lanzones Festival in Camiguin, this is the best time to buy lanzones fruit.
 It is because they sell it at a cheaper price during the festival itself.
 Make sure to try one of these foods, visit the restaurants I mentioned and get to fall in love more with Camiguin Island!